!Header Logo

 Fluffy also made the news more recently.
 In what is an extremely unusual move for this elusive kitty, a Pallas cat and her kittens moved into a small home in the Himalayas.
 The humans actually moved out to allow the kitties their privacy.
 You can read more about that tale here.

-Pallas Cat Day in 2024: Population, Conservation, and Characteristics of an Elusive Feline
+Pallas Cat Day in 2025: Characteristics of an Elusive Feline

 What is the population size of Pallas cats?